sisidra/scalegrease/README.md

 crontab lines on redundant scheduling machines.

 Arbitration through simple ZooKeeper-based queue, aka funnel, which discards duplicate jobs.
+Finished and failed jobs are retained in the queue for a limited time, in order to avoid duplicated job runs within a time window (< 1h).

 Workers pull jobs from the funnel, and locally deploy a job jar, specified in job description, from a central artifactory.
+They determine the type of jar, and invoke the appropriate runner, ShellRunner, HadoopRunner, or LuigiRunner.
+For non-trivial cases, use the LuigiRunner for specifying inputs/outputs, parameter resolution, cascading backfill jobs, etc.  Luigi essentially provides our job specification embedded DSL, but does not use the central Luigi scheduler.

 Logs are generated/copied to a common log directory, which should live on shared storage, e.g. an NFS mount.